Sanglorian/orcus/Orcus Monsters - current.md

 > **Combat Advantage**
 > The insidious assassin deals an additional 8 damage against targets that grant the insidious assassin combat advantage.
 > **Prime Position** (move, at-will)
-> The insidious assassin may shift to any square adjacent to an adjacent enemy.
-All adjacent enemies grant the insidious assassin combat advantage until the end of the current turn.
+> Choose one enemy adjacent to the insidious assassin.
+The insidious assassin moves to any unoccupied square that is still to that enemy.
+All enemies adjacent to the insidious assassin’s new square grant the insidious assassin combat advantage until the end of the insidious assassin’s current turn.
 > **Pervasive Wound** (free, encounter)
 > When the insidious assassin hits a target granting combat advantage to the insidious assassin: The target takes persistent 5 damage until the end of the encounter or until the target is reduced to 0 hit points or below.